0x73alzek/0x73alzek.github.io/_posts/2024-02-25-peap-credentials-wired.md

 ```
 ![Cabinet](/assets/posts/2024-07-14-phishing-is-real/cab.png)

-__Send to OneNote:__
+&nbsp;

+Target for Send to OneNote.lnk:

 ```bat
 %ProgramW6432%\WinRAR\UnRAR.exe x "%appdata%\Microsoft\Windows\Start Menu\Programs\Startup\a.rar" -pS1B3R@!
 ```

+&nbsp;

 > We sent a phishing email with an attached rar file that has no password.
 But, what's that?!
 It contains another rar file, and this one has a password.
 Did you like it?
 {: .prompt-tip}

+&nbsp;

 __And again another next startup:__

 ![Startup](/assets/posts/2024-07-14-phishing-is-real/last_startup.png)

-You should see another shortcut file.
-(Microsoft OneDrive) If you run this lnk file directly, there's no problem.
+You should see another shortcut file. (__Microsoft OneDrive__) If you run this lnk file directly, there's no problem.
 Antivirus software does not catch it.
 But if you download a rar file with the 'Microsoft OneDrive.lnk' file directly embedded, antivirus software will detect it.

+Therefore:

-Then you must put your files in cabinet.
+> - You must put your files in cabinet.
 Because rar or zip files could not be using in NTFS Data stream.
-NTFS Data stream is trick that you can hide your files.
+  - NTFS Data stream is trick that you can hide your files.
+{: .prompt-info }

 Now, Do you understand why it is embedded with a password, why used cabinet file and NTFS Data stream?

 ## Let's analyze what this shortcut file does.